Chehmet/RandomSentenceQuran/readme.md

 # Website with random verse from Quran with context
 You should wait 2-6 second in the beginning for data to be downloaded on your machine.

-You can see translation on 36 languages
+You can see tafseer on 36 languages, context for each ayah

 ## [Available](https://chehmet.github.io/RandomSentenceQuran/)
 ## Main page: